MMP for Enriques pairs and singular Enriques varieties: Preliminaries

 \begin{rem}~ \begin{enumerate}[(i)] \item The irregularity is a birational invariant of normal projective varieties with rational singularities (e.g., with klt singularities by \cite[Theorem 5.22]{KM98}).

 \item The augmented irregularity is a birational invariant for smooth projective varieties; see \cite[Section 2]{Anella21b} for the proof of this fact.
-However, this is no longer true even for normal projective varieties with canonical singularities, as \autoref{example:singular_Kummer_surface} shows.
+However, this is no longer true for normal projective varieties even with canonical singularities; see \autoref{example:singular_Kummer_surface}.

-Nevertheless, following the arguments in the last paragraph of the proof of \cite[Theorem 3.7]{Anella21b}, it can be shown that the augmented irregularity is preserved by small maps between normal projective varieties with klt singularities.

 \item The augmented irregularity is invariant under quasi-\'etale covers by \cite[Lemma 2.19.1]{GGK19}. \end{enumerate} \end{rem}